San Diego Zoo Safari Park: Nairobi Village and Gorilla Forest

 Originally a center for cultural events in the park, today Nairobi Village houses numerous exhibits for smaller animals.
 Among these are meerkats, Rodrigues fruit bats, an African aviary, ring-tailed lemurs, Chilean flamingos, pudú, fennec foxes Kirk's dik-diks, sand cats, yellow-backed duikers, red river hogs, West African crowned cranes, North Sulawesi babirusa, South American coatis, lesser hedgehog tenrecs, black-footed cats, pancake tortoises and white-fronted bee-eaters.

 A large lagoon is home to numerous species of waterfowl, both foreign and native.
 Lorikeet Landing and Hidden Jungle display feedable lories and lorikeets, and African birds, respectively.
 There is a nursery where visitors can watch baby animals being hand-reared as well as a nearby petting corral.
 Finally, a habitat houses a troop of western lowland gorillas.
 In 2014, Imami gave birth to Joanne despite a respiratory problem.
 She and Joanne were treated for 11 days.

 In 2019 medical experts collaborated to do cataract surgery on a three-year-old gorilla, Leslie.
 This was the park's first cataract surgery on a gorilla.
 In January 2021, two gorillas were reported to be the first known cases of COVID-19 transmission from humans to apes during the coronavirus pandemic.
 The gorillas recovered from the virus.

 Hidden Jungle

 Located in Nairobi Village, this climate-controlled indoor exhibit opened in 1993 and displays tropical African birds and insects.
 The entrance to the building is a simulated earthen crevasse with displays for stick insects, spiders, scorpions, insects, millipedes, lizards, and snakes.
 The underground segment opens up to a room representing the rainforest understory, which leads to a second room representing the canopy.
 On display are long-tailed paradise whydah, purple grenadier, red-crested turaco, African pygmy goose, beautiful sunbird and other birds.

-A pair of African lions rest on an overcast day.

 Hidden Jungle is the setting of the annual Butterfly Jungle event.

 Lion Camp

+African lions resting in a habitat.

 Opened in October 2004, Lion Camp houses the park's six African lions, Izu, Mina, Oshana and Etosha in a 1 acre exhibit.
 The park's two other lions, Ernest and Miss Ellen, were moved to the San Diego Zoo.
 One side of the enclosure is dominated by an artificial rock kopje which has a 40 foot glass viewing window and heated rocks.
 The path continues along an acacia-studded ravine and leads to a replica observation tent.
 This has a smaller viewing window as well as a Land Rover for the lions to rest on.